virajbdeshpande/AmpliconArchitect/README.md

 ## Installation
 AA can be installed in 2 ways:
-1. Docker image: This will automatically pull the latest build including necessary dependencies
+1. Docker image: This will automatically pull the latest build including necessary dependencies.
-2. Github source code
+2. Github source code.

 ### Option 1: Docker image:
 #### Prerequisites: